anura-engine/anura/README.md

 you are on your own.

-There is a loose plan to have an Anura package available again in Debian in time for the Debian Trixie release expected in early Summer 2025.
+There is a loose plan to have an Anura package available again in Debian in time for the Debian Forky release expected in Summer 2027.

 ##### Debian